bokeh/bokeh/sphinx/source/docs/user_guide/charts.rst

     :depth: 2

 .. warning:: ``bokeh.charts`` interface is still experimental an is very likely to change in the next upcoming releases.
-Although we will always try to be consistent and never break backwards compatibility we cannot garantee this will not happen.
+Although we will always try to be consistent we cannot guarantee backwards compatibility for now.
 Please take this into consideration when using it.

 The main idea behind the ``bokeh.charts`` interface is to help the users to easily get their plot using a very high level API.